shinobi5/skeletor/README.md

 ### Description
-Front-end development boilerplate with gulp, sass and nunjucks.
+Front-end development boilerplate with gulp and nunjucks.

 ### Setup